-- Produced Fact Sheets on: Georgia's Medical Schools and Graduate Medical Education in Georgia. - Surveyed graduates of Emory, MCG, Mercer, Morehouse, and PCOM to determine factors that influence specialty choice and residency selection/location.
-Produced Georgia Medical School Survey Report. - Surveyed graduates of all GME programs and produced a GME Exit Survey Report to inform the medical education community and state physician workforce planners about the experiences of graduates and demand for new physicians in Georgia. - ❖ Held practice opportunity fairs at residency sites to help encourage residents to stay in-state to practice upon completion of training. - ❖ Launched the Physician Careers Website, a web-based physician recruitment program, developed in conjunction with the Georgia Technology Authority.
+- Surveyed medical school graduates from Emory, MCG, Mercer, Morehouse, and PCOM-GA Campus to determine factors that influence specialty choice and residency selection/location.
+Produced Georgia Medical School Survey Report. - Surveyed graduates of all Georgia Graduate Medical Education (GME) programs and produced a GME Exit Survey Report to inform the medical education community and state physician workforce planners about the experiences of graduates and demand for new physicians in Georgia. - Held practice opportunity fairs at residency sites to help encourage residents to stay in-state to practice upon completion of training. - Continued work with GTA on a web-based physician recruitment program. - Started the analysis of 2014 physician license renewal data to determine number, specialty mix, and distribution of physicians in Georgia. - Started the analysis of the 2013 physician assistant license renewal data to determine number, specialty mix and distribution of physician assistants in Georgia.